Humaidu/material/Web-APIs:-labs.md

 * Go to [api.slack.com](api.slack.com) and create an app.
 When prompted, sign in with the globalcode.slack.com workspace
 * Click through the prompts until you get to the bit about features.
 Enable a bot feature and give it a fun name
 * Finish creating the app and make note of the tokens.
 You'll need these to connect to the API
-* Head to [the GitHub docs](https://github.com/slackapi/python-slackclient/blob/master/documentation_v2/basic_usage.md) and learn how to get started.
-Note that the docs on api.slack.com seem to be out of date!
+* Head to [the docs](https://slack.dev/python-slackclient/) and learn how to get started.

 ### Rock on!
 * Use the [LastFM API](http://www.last.fm/api) to tell a person about their favourite artist.